gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 All in all it _feels_ like using a website.
 My gut feelings tell me that it's a web/mobile hybrid framework.
 Most likely using React Native.

 # Dissecting the Application
 The only method to really confirm this is by cracking it open and have a look at the internals.
-Here, we will be using version `2.3.1` of the application downloaded from [ApkPure](https://apkpure.com/hi-hive-community/com.slc.hihive.community).
+Here, I will be using version `2.3.1` of the application downloaded from [ApkPure](https://apkpure.com/hi-hive-community/com.slc.hihive.community).

 ## Unpacking the `.apk`
 I unpacked the .apk using `jadx` and immediately there are telltale signs of React Native.